Bowden Tube (What it is, Prevent Clogging, and Upgrades)

 This Ender 5 has an upgraded Capricorn PTFE Bowden Tube

-If your 3D printer uses a Bowden tube configuration, it likely comes with a standard plastic Bowden tube.
-The stock tube is good enough for most PLA printing, but it won’t stand up to the high temperatures of other filament types.
+If your 3D printer uses a Bowden tube configuration, it likely comes with a standard plastic PTFE tube.
+The standard tubing is good enough for most PLA printing, but it won’t withstand the high temperatures of other filament types.

 If you want better performance, you’ll want to upgrade to a PTFE, such as the Capricorn Bowden tube.